Chemotherapy - what to ask your doctor

 - Injected into the abdominal cavity (intraperitoneal).

-Your health care provider may need to follow you closely while you are having chemotherapy.
+Your health care provider will need to follow you closely while you are having chemotherapy.
 You will also need to learn how to care for yourself during this time.

 Below are questions you may want to ask your provider.